CW3E/MET-tools/README.md

 Cylc can be run on an HPC system in a centralized or a distributed fashion.
 This build procedure will create an embedded Cylc installation with the configuration of Cylc inferred from the `config_workflow.sh` at the root of the repository.
-One should edit this file as in the following to define the local HPC system paramters for the workflow.
+One should edit this file as in the following to define the local HPC system paramters for the workflow and source this to define the Cylc environment when running the workflow.

 ###  Workflow configuration
 In the workflow configuration one should define the full path of clone